Pardalotus/metabeak/doc/decisions.md

 Tuples on the `event` table will be comparatively large, as they contain a blob of JSON.
 Setting a flag on this would lead to bloat from dead tuples.
 The `event_queue` table is therefore separate to the `event` table.

+## DR-0017: DRAFT Agent is responsible for generation of Events and populating Metadata Assertions.

+DRAFT

+Data flows from metadata source (e.g. Crossref) through to the input Events given to Handlers and the metadata assertions that they access.

+Rather than build a universal pipeline that handles concurrency etc, instead make it the responsibility of Agents to run everything needed.
+E.g. Crossref agent will:

+1. Poll Crossref for recent metadata assertions.
+Do its own bookkeeping.
+2. Make metadata assertions with Crossref as the source.
+3. Populate a queue for processing new metadata assertions into Events.
+4. Listen on metadata assertion queue.
+Extract events.
+5.